UPPMAX/HPC-python/docs/ml.rst

    - Get general overview of installed Machine Learning tools at HPC2N and UPPMAX
    - Get started with Machine learning in Python
-   - Code along for users at Kebnekaise
+   - Code along and demos (Kebnekaise and Snowy)
-      - Demo examples for a Snowy session at UPPMAX